 From running a panga through the Nicaragua surf to trekking through the rainforest of the Tongass National Forest, I reply on waterproof bags to carry a range of gear, often including expensive cameras and lenses.
 Admittedly, all of my favorite go-to bags have shortcomings, and it looks like the many years of research and development that went into the new YETI Panga duffel line has taken a range of needs into consideration.

 This bag looks bulletproof.
 And from durable straps to a thick construction that will hold its shape, the Panga has it all.
 It can even sit upright, and when wearing it, it feels balanced, thereby ensuring hours of comfortable carrying.
+A great bag for the boat or for luggage on trips.

 To learn more about the YETI Panga, please click here.